 Beyond these few things, you can be as active or inactive as you wish.
 All participants are invited to our annual OPIRG-Positive Space Award event and other programs from time to time, and all are invited to consider joining the Positive Space Steering Committee, which provides support in a variety of ways to activities of the queer community on campus.

 Attend a two-hour information session.
 At the end, if you wish, you may sign up to be a participant, and you will receive a sticker.

-- Information sessions can be arranged for groups on request.
+Information sessions can be arranged for groups upon request.
 Typically, a department, staff unit, or student organization will request a session.
-Contact us at email@example.com if you are interested in organizing an information session for your group.
+Contact us at firstname.lastname@example.org if you are interested in organizing an information session for your group.